Pharap/FixedPointsArduino/README.md

 - `FIXED_POINTS_USE_NAMESPACE`: Define this to wrap all classes and functions in the namespace `FixedPoints`.
 Useful for preventing naming conflicts.
 - `FIXED_POINTS_NO_RANDOM`: Define this to disable the random utility functions.
 Useful for systems that don't have access to `long random(void)` from avr-libc.

+## FAQ

+* Why can't I multiply `UQ32x32` or `SQ31x32` by another type?
+  * Because it would require a 128-bit integer type to provide enough precision for accurate multiplication.

 ## Contents
 This library supplies two core types and sixteen type aliases.